Hemophagocytic Lymphohistiocytosis (Pediatric)

 What is hemophagocytic lymphohistiocytosis?

-Hemphagocytic lymphohistocytosis is a rare disorder in which the immune system is overactive and attacks normal cells within the body, such as the liver, spleen, and the tissues that create blood cells.
+Hemophagocytic lymphohistiocytosis (HLH) is a rare disorder in which the immune system becomes overactivated and attacks normal cells within the body, including the liver, the spleen, and the tissues that create blood cells.
 In HLH, the immune system produces too many of several kinds of the cells that normally attack bacteria and other invaders.

 There are two kinds of HLH.
 Primary HLH is a condition that a person is born with and is passed down through families.
 Secondary HLH can develop after a very severe infection, such as Epstein-Barr virus (EBV) or some types of cancer.